geoffbullen/landing-page-theme/careers/300_marketing_all_rounder.markdown

 Send an email to [jobs@wallsync.net](mailto:jobs@wallsync.net?subject=Marketing Position) with the following:

 - A link to a  short (less than 3 minutes) video introducing yourself.
-Explain why you're the best candidate to help us
+Explain why you're the best candidate to help us and why you want to
 - Links to any previous work that will wow us
 - A copy of your short resume
 - Any questions for us